AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

    >[!NOTE]
    >
-   >You must use the version constraint syntax to successfully update the `ECE-Tools` package.
+   >You must use the version constraint syntax to successfully update the `ece-tools` package.
 You can find the version constraint in the `composer.json` file for the version of the [application template](https://github.com/magento/magento-cloud/blob/master/composer.json) you are using for the upgrade.

 1. Update the project.